20 Stay at Home Mom Resume Examples That Worked in 2026

 Some good examples include:

-While the reverse chronological format is always the best for a professional resume, a stay-at-home resume is better off using a combination (hybrid) format.
-This format emphasizes your transferrable skills and minimizes your career gaps, elevating your pitch.
+The reverse chronological order is typically the best choice.
+However, as a stay-at-home mom, a combination (hybrid) resume format is the better choice.
+This design emphasizes your transferrable skills and minimizes your career gap, elevating your pitch.

 Include the following in your resume: